Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model: The Pentaquark Multiplet

 \subsection{Error Estimations}

 The OBE model has a series of uncertainties, mostly stemming from the choice of the coupling constants.
 This error source can be dealt with by assigning a relative uncertainty to the OBE potential:

 where $V(P_c)$ is the molecular pentaquark potential in a given channel and $V_{\rm OBE}$ is the central value of the OBE potential with the central value of the couplings, see Table \ref{tab:couplings} for details.
-We will assume the relative uncertainty to be $\delta_{\rm OBE} = 30\%$, which is equivalent to assume that the average relative uncertainty of the coupling constants in Table \ref{tab:couplings} is $\delta_{\rm coupling} = \delta_{\rm OBE} / {2} \sim 15\%$ (assuming that the uncertainty distribution in the couplings is Gaussian).
-With this uncertainty we can recalculate the cutoff $\Lambda_1$ by determining the location of the $P_c(4312)$, leading to
+We will assume the relative uncertainty to be $\delta_{\rm OBE} = 30\%$, which is equivalent to assume that the average relative uncertainty of the coupling constants in Table \ref{tab:couplings} is $\delta_{\rm coupling} = \delta_{\rm OBE} / {2} \sim 15\%$ (assuming a Gaussian uncertainty distribution for the couplings)~\footnote{The previous $15\%$ figure is an educated guess, as it is markedly difficult to assess the specific errors in the couplings.
+The biggest uncertainty lies probably in the $g_{\sigma}$ coupling, which comes from the non-linear sigma model and the quark model: though difficult to determine, it could very well be about $20-30\%$.
+For $g_{\rho}$ and $g_{\omega}$ the uncertainty is expected to be smaller, maybe at the $10\%$ level, as can be deduced from comparing (at least in the heavy meson case) the value deduced from Sakurai's universality ($g_{\rho} \simeq 2.9$) with the one calculated in the lattice ($g_{\rho} = 2.6 \pm 0.1 \pm 0.4$)~\cite{Detmold:2007wk}, or the value deduced from semileptonic decays and vector meson dominance ($g_{\rho} = 2.6$)~\cite{Casalbuoni:1992dx}. }.
+With the average uncertainty $\delta_{\rm OBE}$ we can recalculate the cutoff $\Lambda_1$ by determining the location of the $P_c(4312)$, leading to

 The error in the binding energies is simply obtained by propagating the $(1 \pm \delta_{\rm OBE})$ uncertainty in the OBE potential, with the condition of recalculating the cutoff as to reproduce the $P_c(4312)$.
 This condition implies the partial renormalization of the OBE model, which manifests in the fact that the errors derived from the overall uncertainty in the potential are rather small.
 For the particular case of the $\bar{D}^* \Sigma_c$ bound states we arrive at